CesiumGS/3d-tiles/README.md

 The transformation from each tile's local coordinate to the tileset's global coordinate system is computed by a top-down traversal of the tileset and by post-multiplying a child's `transform` with its parent's `transform` like a traditional scene graph or node hierarchy in computer graphics.

-For an example of the computed transforms for a tileset, consider:
+For an example of the computed transforms (`transformToRoot` in the code above) for a tileset, consider:

 ![](figures/tileTransform.png)